 about the filmmaker

-ANTERO ALLI has been developing his paratheatre medium since 1977 (as documented in his book, "Towards an Archeology of the Soul" and in his two other videos, "CRUX", and "Orphans of Delirium").
-Alli's 2005 docufiction feature film, "The Greater Circulation", incoporates paratheatre processes in a critically acclaimed cinematic treatment of poet Rainer Maria Rilke's "Requiem for a Friend".
-Since 1996, Antero has been conducting group paratheatre labs in Berkeley California where he currently resides. (click photo for Alli paratheatre bio)
+ANTERO ALLI has been developing his paratheatre medium since 1977 (as documented in his book, "Towards an Archeology of the Soul" and in his other videos.
+Alli's 2005 docufiction feature film, "The Greater Circulation", incoporates paratheatre processes in a critically acclaimed cinematic treatment of poet Rainer Maria Rilke's "Requiem for a Friend". (click photo for Alli paratheatre bio)

 Completed works, clips, vision statement, reviews